Welcome to this complete guide on using the LinkedIn API with Python.

 The guide is simple enough.
 Look how Daniel Heredia Mejias managed to post to Linkedin with the API only a few hours after I shared this guide.

-I think the LinkedIn API is so limited for users with basic access, it is painful!
-You can use this tutorial to at least make simple posts automation to your public profile.
+The LinkedIn API is very limited for users with basic access.
+You can use this tutorial to make simple posts automation to your public profile, but not much else.

 w_member_social: Post, comment and like posts on behalf of an authenticated member.